linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

 ### 09.04.2023 (announcement)
+- 🚀 Exciting news!
+Our very first AI tool will soon be available on ai.linkspreed.com.
+Get ready to experience the power of artificial intelligence! #AI #technology 💻🤖🔍

+### 09.04.2023 (announcement)
 - 🎉🤖🚀 We're approaching the end of our development journey for our amazing AI tools in this gorgeous market! #excited #AI #development 🙌🏼

 ### 09.04.2023 (announcement)